Should I limit contact of infant with a relative diagnosed with Bell’s Palsy?Health & Fitness

-So lets work with the known factor – your 2 month old child.
-An infant’s immune system is still developing at 1 -3 months of age.
+So let us work with the known factor – your two-month old child.
+An infant’s immune system is still developing at one to three months of age.

-You will hear slightly different advice from different doctors, but I’d personally have a high threshold for potentially infectious visitors having contact with infants during the first 2 to 3 months.
+You will hear slightly different advice from different doctors, but I’d personally have a high threshold for potentially infectious visitors having contact with infants during the first two to three months.

 Viruses are transmitted either by physical contact, or by respiratory droplets.

 In your shoes, I’d probably follow the same guidelines as that with which I’d treat a potentially infectious person who wants to come near my infant:

 - Your mom-in-law should not visit if she’s coughing, sneezing, has a fever or other signs of an infection.

 - If she’s definitely healthy, she should wash her hands thoroughly before coming in direct contact with your child.

 - She should not kiss your child near the mouth.
 A baby has died from meningitis transmitted by a kiss before, even if it’s rare.

 - You should limit sharing of household items such as towels, drinking glasses, and eating utensils.